vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 #### `--dry-run`

-Use the `--dry-run` argument to prevent actually writing or committing anything:
+Use the `--dry-run` argument to prevent writing or committing anything:
 ```
 $ changelog -t "Fix bug #666" -c fixed --dry-run
 ---